 - 8. The definitions used in this Practice Note are: - a.
 Administrator b.
 Aggregate past service liability c.
-Aggregate vested liability
+Aggregate vested liability d.
+Authorized financial institution e.
+Authorized insurer

 The trustee of an ORSO scheme governed by trust or the insurer of an ORSO scheme which is regulated by an insurance arrangement.